sabahzero/Ccalifornicus_Venom-Microbiome/README.md

-# Ccalifornicus_Venom-Microbiome_16S-18S-Workflow_UlHasan-etal
+## 16S and 18S Amplicon Sequence Worflow for the *Californiconus californicus* venom microbiome

 This is a microbial amplicon sequence (16S and 18S iTag) data and analyses pipeline for public benefit and usage.

+For more information and/or recommendations for areas of improvement, contact Sabah Ul-Hasan (bysabahulhasan@gmail.com)